 Snowtrain to French Alps

-Seats on the train will only be available to book through the online tour operator, Travelski, (which is wholly owned by Compagnie des Alpes) as part of a package including accommodation and ski pass.
-Seats cannot be purchased on their own.
+Seats on the train will only be available to book through the online tour operator, Travelski, (which is wholly owned by Compagnie des Alpes) as part of a package including cheap accommodation (mostly in self-catering apartments) and ski pass.
+Seat only bookings cannot be purchased on their own.

 Avoid airport stress and enjoy lunch in Paris